baketti/Books-manager-challenge/README.md

     ]
 }
 ```

-    The endpoint is designed to handle query string parameters, allowing you to limit and filter results based on the author's name.

 - GET `/books/<book_id>`: Returns the details of a specific book based on its book_id.
 - PUT `/books/<book_id>`: Updates a specific book identified by its book_id.